xJeris/BC-Amazon_Vine_Analysis/README.md

 ## Results

-<p>Below is a summary of the analysis resuts.
+<p>Below is a summary of the analysis results.
 Showing the total reviews, number of 5-star reviews, and percent of 5-star reviews for both Vine and non-Vine reviews.</p>
 <img src="images/summary.png" width="371" alt="Summary data" />

 - There were 0 Vine reviews, and 1,685 non-Vine reviews.